Abdur-Rafay-AR/plant-disease-classifier/README.md

 ## 🙏 Acknowledgments

-- **[Mukku27](https://github.com/Mukku27)** for developing the plant disease detection model, which served as the foundation for this project.
-- Dataset and model training based on plant disease classification datasets.
+- Dataset and model training based on plant disease classification datasets
-- Streamlit for providing an excellent web app framework.
+- Streamlit for providing an excellent web app framework
-- TensorFlow/Keras for deep learning capabilities.
+- TensorFlow/Keras for deep learning capabilities